This question or a form of it has come to my attention many times.

 Translation usually involves understanding the source language and rendering the meaning as best as one can in another language.

-Many things come to mind, nothing definitive, but many theories.
-I’m not going to cover them here, but in 3 Nephi 27 are a great couple of verses that provide some essential insights:
+In 3 Nephi 27 are a great couple of verses that provide some essential insights to some bigger issues:

 Touch not the things which are sealed, for I will bring them forth in mine own due time; for I will show unto the children of men that I am able to do mine own work.
 Wherefore, when thou hast read the words which I have commanded thee, and obtained the witnesses which I have promised unto thee, then shalt thou seal up the book again, and hide it up unto me, that I may preserve the words which thou hast not read, until I shall see fit in mine own wisdom to reveal all things unto the children of men.3 Nephi 27:21-22